 It’s important to remember that the rest of the Code also applies and therefore the marketing of a promotion should not, amongst other things, cause serious or widespread offence.
 A promotion that stated "Tweet 'I want to #TasteTheBush' and you could wine [sic] a case of wine!..." and included an image of a woman, from her chest to her mid-thigh, standing behind a table on which a glass of red wine was resting directly in front of her crotch was ruled to be offensive because that the ad reduce the woman to merely a sexual object and presented her in a degrading manner (Budge Brands Ltd t/a Premier Estates Wine, 4 November 2015).

-Remember that there are legal prohibitions on promotions in Scotland
+Regional legal prohibitions on promotions

 The Alcohol etc. (Scotland) Act 2010 introduced a number of restrictions on discounts and special offers related to alcohol products.
 Promoters are therefore urged to seek legal advice before carrying out alcohol promotions in Scotland.